253884/Box-Tailor-Go/README.md

 ## Note:

 Project **abandoned**.
-It will be included on my website in the future using [the follow-up project](https://github.com/happyRip/Box-Tailor), which is a package instead of a GUI application.
+Working with `Sciter` was not as pleasant as using pure Go and Web tools.
+Nonetheless the tool will be accessible on my website in the future utilizing [the follow-up project](https://github.com/happyRip/Box-Tailor).